cnio-bu/bollito/tutorials/pbmc/README.md

 | selected_res    | 0.4 | Clustering resolution chosen. |

 #### Single-cell differential expression analysis - “seurat_degs“
-We decided to focus the differential expression analysis between clusters in the resolution 0.4.
-For the differential expression analysis step, the statistical test to use must be specified.
+We have also decided to focus on the resolution 0.4, for the differential expression analysis between clusters.
+For the differential expression analysis step, the statistical test must be specified.
 In our case, we decided to apply a  Wilcoxon test.
 The resolution must also be specified.

 | Name             | Value |  Commentary                                             |
 |------------------|-------|---------------------------------------------------------|